Sweet Treats to Delight Your Holiday Guests

 GRACECOFFEEWI.COM

-Grace Coffee Co.'s delicious holiday treats are available for pick-up from 8 a.m. on Dec.
+Grace Coffee Co.'s delicious holiday treats are available for pick-up from 7 a.m. on Dec.
 23 through noon on Dec.
-24. Choose from a variety of pies, including classic pumpkin, pecan, apple, and French silk, as well as festive peppermint silk pie and a unique sugar cookie cheesecake.
+24. Choose from a variety of pies, including classic pumpkin, pumpkin deluxe, and French silk, as well as festive peppermint silk pie and a unique pecan pie cheesecake.

 Don’t forget the cookies!
-Options include adorable melted snowman cookies, fun cookie decorating kits for kids, reindeer Linzer cookies, and a holiday cookie and confection platter packed with sweet surprises.
-All holiday goodies require three days advance notice; place your order by Dec.
+Options include adorable melted snowman cookies and a holiday cookie tin packed with sweet surprises.
+New this year, Grace is debuting holiday French macaron tins, croissant packs, truffles, and take-and-bake cinnamon rolls that come in a Christmas tree-shaped tin.
+All holiday goodies require four days' advance notice; place your order by Dec.
 20.

 Hubbard Avenue Diner